luckysolanki902/maddycustom-production/readmeFiles/analysis_current_flow.md

-# Analysis: Current Assistant Chat Flow (as of 2025-09-29)
+# Analysis: Current Assistant Chat Flow (as of 2025-10-11)

 This document captures how the chat system currently behaves, where it works well, and where it breaks down for certain queries.

 ## What exists today

-- Dual-path handling in `src/app/api/assistant/chat/route.js`:
+- Single-path handling in `src/app/api/assistant/chat/route.js`:
-  - Explicit tools path (server-side):
-    - `action === 'tool:search_products'` → sanitizes payload, calls `searchProducts(...)` or `categoryFirstSuggestions(...)` directly and returns structured JSON for the client.
-    - `action === 'tool:get_order_status'` → calls `getOrderStatus(...)` and returns structured JSON.
-  - Planner path (LLM pre-decision):
-    - For free-form user messages, a small “planner” model receives function docs and returns a strict JSON decision `{ action: call_tool|direct_answer, tool, args }`.
-    - If `call_tool`, the server executes the relevant tool and returns structured data; otherwise, it forwards messages to the OpenAI Assistant thread for a direct answer.
+  - Every request is normalised into a planner prompt (client tool actions are just metadata) and evaluated by a lightweight planner unless strong search intent is detected.
+  - A `extractSearchHints(...)` helper now inspects the raw user message to detect colours, relations (“dad”), budgets (“300 rs”), and vehicle references.
+When those hints are strong enough the server forces a `search_products` plan even before the planner runs, guaranteeing tool execution for clearly shoppable queries.
+  - Planner-produced `classification` metadata is normalised and reused so we do not fire an extra classification completion per turn.
+  - Tool executions (`search_products`, `browse_categories`, `get_order_status`) log structured telemetry and persist chat history via `AssistantChatLog`.

 - Search implementation in `src/lib/assistant/productSearch.js`:
   - Keyword parsing with `extractKeywords(...)` that removes stopwords and generic terms.